jethornton/flexgui/docs_flex/source/tools.rst

 `tool_touchoff_selected_pb`.
 You must have at least one QRadiobutton for an axis to select.

-.. csv-table:: Tool Touchoff Selected Widgets
+.. csv-table:: **Tool Touchoff Selected Widgets**
    :width: 100%
    :align: left
+   :widths: 33 33 33

 	**Function**, **Widget**, **Name**
 	Axis Select (0-8), QRadioButton, axis_select_(0-8)